Polonia Bydgoszcz: Competitions

 The Mieczysław Połukard Criterium of Polish Speedway League Aces (Kryterium Asów Polskich Lig Żużlowych im.
 Mieczysława Połukarda) usually referred to as the Criterium of Aces (Kryterium Asów) is an annual speedway event held each year, which is organized by the Polonia Bydgoszcz.

 The Criterium of Aces is held in the Polonia Stadium in Bydgoszcz.
 It is seen by riders and fans as the official opening of the new season.
 It was first staged in 1982, although a similar meeting was held in the 1951 as Criterium of Aces (Criterium Asów).
 The most successful rider in Criterium history is Tomasz Gollob (former Polonia's rider).
 He won Criterium 14 times between 1990 and 2008.

 Honours

 Stadium

 The stadium is located on ulica Sportowa 2 (Sports Street).
 It contains 20,000 seats.
 The track is 348 metres long and has a granite surface.
-The track record was made by Tomasz Gollob (60.11 sec on June 20, 1999).
+The track record was made by Tomasz Gollob (60.11 sec on 20 June 1999).

 Football section

+Polonia Bydgoszcz played 7 seasons in the Ekstraklasa, and their greatest successes were 5th place in 1960 Ekstraklasa and the Polish U-19 Championship in 1980.
+Polonia Bydgoszcz ranks 53rd in the all-time Ekstraklasa table.

-Polonia Bydgoszcz's football section competes in the regional league.
+Polonia Bydgoszcz's football section competes in the IV liga Kuyavia-Pomerania.
 Their home ground is Stadion Miejski im.
 Józefa Piłsudskiego.

+Ice hockey section

+Polonia Bydgoszcz ice hockey team enjoyed its greatest success in the 1950s and 1960s, when it was twice second (1954, 1955) and twice third (1964, 1965) in the Polish top division.